roadracer/wps/README.md

 Of course, you can copy resource from other language.

-**Do not copy the entry directory tree from default, it's not a good idea.
+**Do not copy the entire directory tree from default, it's not a good idea.
 Copy the one you need only.**